Linhengyang/Python-OOP/README.md

 # Python-OOP
-The repo to practice Python OOP
+The repo to practice Python OOP.

-Book Programming in Python3, Chapter 6
+Book Programming in Python3, Chapter 6.